 - Overall, authorities believe that distraction plays a role in about 80 percent of accidents that occur in the state.

-The same source notes that many forms of distraction that remain legal, such as using a hands-free cell phone, can still raise the risk of a car crash.
-Unfortunately, these habits may persist because many drivers do not recognize or fully appreciate the associated risk of accidents.
+Many forms of distraction that remain legal, such as eating food while driving, can still raise the risk of a car crash.
+Unfortunately, these habits persist because many drivers do not recognize or fully appreciate the associated risk of accidents.

 Holding drivers responsible